Ship Pricing

 The fall-to-summer spread is $54/night.
 That's the narrowest seasonal range of any cabin type.
 Inside pricing is predictable — you won't see dramatic swings regardless of when you book.

-Volatility is the lowest on the ship.
-Coefficient of variation runs 18.8% for inside cabins versus 20.3% for balcony and 29.3% for suites.
+Inside prices are the steadiest on the ship.
+They swing far less than balcony or suite fares.
 If you want a straightforward booking decision, inside delivers that.

 Floor prices are interesting.
 The absolute lowest tracked inside fare is $141/night for a fall sailing — a far-out booking for September.
 The $148/night floor appears in both holiday and winter, likely for 2027+ sailings booked well in advance.